WICG/display-locking/explainer.md

     milliseconds, the lock will be automatically committed.
 This is a safety valve for protecting pages from inadvertently leaving an element locked indefinitely due to uncaught exceptions or other bugs in the code.
-For a more sofisticated use cases, the value of Infinity will effectively disable the timeout.
+For a more sophisticated use cases, the value of Infinity will effectively disable the timeout.

 ##### DOM modifications in the locked state